At the start of any art journey, there’s a lot going on! But with a few guiding tips, you can avoid several commonly made beginner painting mistakes!

 Through experience, many of these mistakes will eventually disappear over time and through the process of making paintings.
 However, understanding and looking for these common mistakes in your work now can help you to grow and improve as an artist.

-So here are a few common painting mistakes to keep an eye on and how they can be avoided by beginners!
+So here are a few common beginner painting mistakes to keep an eye on and how they can be avoided!

 1. Incorrect Values